 #1 It is terrible at educating

 What initially drew me to the show is that it’s supposed to be an educational comedy anime about human biology.
 Starring characters that represent various entities within our body, I was made to understand that the show would be about how these function and what happens when you get sick or wounded.
 As somebody who dropped biology classes at age 14, I was honestly excited to watch this show and pick up some of the basics that I missed out on.

 However, Cells At Work is a terrible teacher and, while I did pick up some details like red blood cells transfer energy throughout the body and white blood cells ward off anything that could make you sick, a lot of other stuff didn’t connect with me.
 What the show does is that each episode has some problem to solve and anytime a character appears, the show pauses and throws a paragraph of text on the screen that explains their function.
 This goes for any type of cell, but also any bacteria and other villains that appear; even actions like sneezing and sweating get this kind of explanation.

-This means the fun has to stop to get the education out of the way and these paragraphs are frustrating to read, because at the same time the narrator is talking over it as well.
+This means the fun has to stop to get the education out of the way and these paragraphs are frustrating to read, thanks to a narrator that rambles on even when the show pauses.
 The explanations also use terminology or reference other cells, which made me lose track of it all quickly.
 Maybe the certified biologists out there are watching this and nodding along with the show’s summarized explanations, but I have no bloody clue what an Immunoglobin or a capillary is.